Guidelines for using Unity Trademarks

-We, Unity Technologies and its affiliates (“Unity”), provide these Guidelines for Using Unity Trademarks (“Guidelines”) for our customers, authorized resellers, technology partners, and the media who wish to use or to refer to Unity’s trademarks, service marks, names, symbols, devices indicative of origin, designs, icons, designations, or logos (“Trademarks”).
+We, Unity Technologies and its affiliates (“Unity”), provide these guidelines (“Guidelines”) for our customers, authorized resellers, technology partners, and the media who wish to use or to refer to Unity’s trademarks, service marks, names, symbols, indicators of source (of a product or service), designs, icons, designations, or logos (“Trademarks”).
 Unity’s Trademarks are extremely valuable to Unity, and these Guidelines set out the ground rules for their use.
 Unity has a number of Trademarks, both registered and unregistered, including the Trademarks listed here (“Unity Trademark List”).
 Use of Unity’s Trademarks is only allowed as provided in these Guidelines or under separate written permission by Unity, so please review these Guidelines carefully.

-Unity maintains certain programs for authorized resellers and technology partners, and other arrangements with other licensees under separate written agreements.
+Unity maintains certain programs for authorized resellers, technology partners, and vendors, and other arrangements with other licensees under separate written agreements.
 These partners may use Unity Trademarks in accordance with the terms of those agreements and these Guidelines.
 If an agreement does not provide for any terms concerning Unity Trademarks, these Guidelines will apply; in the event of any conflict between terms in an agreement and these Guidelines, the terms of the agreement will apply.

 - You may use Unity Wordmarks to describe or to refer to Unity products or services themselves.
 (For example, to describe that you use Unity software as your development tool or to promote Unity software as a product.)